wikiwikisf/Yelp_iOS/README.md

 - [X] Search results page
    - [ ] Infinite scroll for restaurant results
    - [X] Implement map view of restaurant results
+   - [X] Implement no results found if no results
+   - [X] Render a progress indicator when fetching results
 - [X] Filter page
    - [X] Radius filter should expand as in the real Yelp app
    - [X] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is here: http://www.yelp.com/developers/documentation/category_list (Links to an external site.)
+- [X] Map view page
+   - [X] Pin annotations with name and address of search result
 - [ ] Implement the restaurant detail page.

 ### Walkthrough